1987 Iowa Hawkeyes football team

 The 1987 Iowa Hawkeyes football team was an American football team that represented the University of Iowa as a member of the Big Ten Conference during the 1987 NCAA Division I-A football season.
 In their ninth year under head coach Hayden Fry, the Hawkeyes compiled a 10–3 record (6–2 in conference games), tied for second place in the Big Ten, and outscored opponents by a total of 360 to 231.
-They concluded the season with a victory over Wyoming in the 1987 Holiday Bowl.
+In games against ranked opponents, they lost to No. 17 Tennessee and defeated No. 11 Indiana, and concluded the season with a victory over Wyoming in the 1987 Holiday Bowl.
 They were ranked No. 16 in the final UPI and AP polls.

+The team's statistical leaders included quarterback Chuck Hartlieb with 2,855 passing yards, running back Kevin Harmon with 668 rushing yards, wide receiver Quinn Early with 61 receptions for 978 yards, and kicker Rob Houghtlin with a school-record 102 points scored.
+Defensive lineman Dave Haight was selected as the Big Ten Defensive Lineman of the Year.
+Six Iowa players received first-team honors on the 1987 All-Big Ten Conference football team.

 The team played its home games at Kinnick Stadium in Iowa City, Iowa.